As a kid, I vividly remember the lead up to Christmas vacation and January holidays as being hectic chaos.

 Increasingly, kids are presenting as stressed and anxious, often as a result of being hot-housed, over-scheduled or too competitive.
 These kids rarely have time to just be kids.
 It might seem like a simple concept, but just being a kid allows for extended play that is free and unstructured.

 Recent research has shown that kids are losing the art of being creative, have problem solving skills, and are unable to entertain themselves.
-Talking about fun, family activities, such as simply going for bike rides, playing board games, playing backyard cricket or playing outside, have unlimited benefits.
+Talking about fun, family activities, such as simply going for bike rides (if your child might enjoy an e-bike check out this kids e-bike guide) , playing board games, playing backyard cricket or playing outside, have unlimited benefits.

 Planning for a more unstructured, free vacation sounds a contradiction in terms.
 However, it means planning as a family to have free time, to talk, wander and discover.